Annealed Leap-Point Sampler for Multimodal Target Distributions: Applications of ALPS

-We compare the performance of ALPS against the gold standard of optimised parallel tempering and also the version of ALPS which doesn't anneal i.e.\ discovers modes with the hot state mode finder and uses an independence sampler based on the Laplace approximation to the modes, in this section we use the shorthand LAIS (Laplace approximation independence sampler).
+where the mixing weights $\omega_k > 0\ \forall k \in \{1,\ldots,13\}$, skewness parameter $\alpha =10$, and where $\phi(\cdot)$ and $\Phi(\cdot)$ denote the density and CDF of a standard normal distribution, respectively.
+The mode locations $\vec\mu_k$ are distributed in a similar manner to the 13-mode example in \cite{Tjelmeland2001}, except in a 20-dimensional hypercube instead of only 2 dimensions.
+This example has been designed to illustrate the problem with torpid mixing of parallel tempering \citep{woodard2009conditions} due to the heterogeneity of the scales $\sigma_k$ of the mixture components.

-The heterogeneity of the mode scales means that parallel tempering will demonstrate torpid mixing problems, \cite{woodard2009conditions}.
-Whilst the strong modal skew proves to be critical for LAIS.
+We compare the performance of ALPS against the gold standard of optimised parallel tempering and also the version of ALPS which doesn't anneal, i.e.\ discovers modes with the hot state mode finder and uses an independence sampler based on the Laplace approximation to the modes.
+In this section we use the shorthand LAIS (Laplace approximation independence sampler) to refer to this third algorithm.
+Although the LAIS employs mode-jumping proposals as in \citet{Tjelmeland2001}, the latter algorithm performs two optimisation steps at each iteration to find the nearest modes, rather than running an Exploration Component as a parallel chain.
+This reduces the computational cost of LAIS considerably, without changing its convergence properties.
+The strong skewness of the mixture components will prove to be critical for the acceptance rate of LAIS, since the error in the Laplace approximation increases with dimension, as explained by Remark~\ref{rem:whyneedcold} in Section~\ref{sec:optCold}.